FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 To detect a stop, the AS should keep an eye on the GO signal.

 The general rule is: If the AS did not receive a GO signal for 4 seconds the AS can assume the `fsds_ros_bridge` is stopped.
-When this state is detected, the AS can reset itsself and prepare for a next mission.
+When this state is detected, the AS can reset itself and prepare for a next mission.

 ## Sensor Suite
 Every team can configure the sensors on their vehicle.